 Twenty-one immigration offenders arrested

-During the operation, ImmD Task Force officers raided 60 target locations including a car park, commercial buildings, a factory, a garbage collection depot, premises under renovation, a recycling site, restaurants, a studio and a wet market.
-The illegal workers comprised 12 men and three women, aged 24 to 63.
-Among them, one man and one woman were suspected of using and being in possession of forged Hong Kong identity cards.
-Meanwhile, two men and four women, aged 33 to 73, were suspected of employing the illegal workers.
+During operation "Twilight", ImmD Task Force officers raided 22 target locations including restaurants, shops, an elderly home, a food stall, a fruit stall, a residential building, a massage parlour, a guest house and a commercial unit.
+Nine illegal workers and four employers were arrested.
+The illegal workers comprised five men and four women, aged 30 to 56.
+Among them, two men and one woman were suspected of using and being in possession of forged Hong Kong identity cards.
+Meanwhile, two men and two women, aged 22 to 60, were suspected of employing the illegal workers.

 "Any person who contravenes a condition of stay in force in respect of him shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties," an ImmD spokesman said.

 The spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, illegal immigrants or people who are the subject of a removal order or a deportation order are prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
 Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
 The Court of Appeal has issued a guideline ruling that a sentence of 15 months' imprisonment should be applied in such cases.